 Richard Lumb is group chief executive of Accenture’s Financial Services operating group, which serves clients in the banking, capital markets and insurance industries.
 He is responsible for all services to clients in these industries and for the growth, strategy and financial performance of the group.

-He has written for and commented in leading publications, including The Wall Street Journal, Financial Times, Harvard Business Review, Forbes, BusinessWeek, Frankfurter Allgemeine Zeitung, Le Monde, Corriere della Sera, El País, Nikkei, South China Morning Post and others.
+He has written for and commented in leading publications, including The Wall Street Journal, The New York Times, Financial Times, Harvard Business Review, Fortune, Forbes, BusinessWeek, Frankfurter Allgemeine Zeitung, Le Monde, Nikkei, South China Morning Post and others.

-Mr. Lumb has a degree in mechanical engineering and an MBA from the University of Bradford in the United Kingdom.
+Mr. Lumb is currently the chairman of Mortgage Cadence LLC (a wholly owned subsidiary of Accenture), and a non-executive director of Duck Creek Technologies and Finastra.
+He is a former chairman of Accenture Software.
+He has a degree in mechanical engineering and an MBA from the University of Bradford in the United Kingdom.